-Explain how the data will be discoverable and shared (for example by deposit in a trustworthy data repository, indexed in a catalogue, use of a secure data service, direct handling of data requests, or use of another mechanism).

-Outline the plan for data preservation and give information on how long the data will be retained.

-Explain when the data will be made available.
-Indicate the expected timely release (For data related to clinical trials - specify how long the data will be made available for).
+- Explain how the data will be discoverable and shared (for example by deposit in a trustworthy data repository, indexed in a catalogue, use of a secure data service, direct handling of data requests, or use of another mechanism). - Outline the plan for data preservation and give information on how long the data will be retained. - Explain when the data will be made available.
+Indicate the expected timely release.
 Explain whether exclusive use of the data will be claimed and if so, why and for how long.
-Indicate whether data sharing will be postponed or restricted for example to publish, protect intellectual property, or seek patents.

-Indicate who will be able to use the data.
+Indicate whether data sharing will be postponed or restricted for example to publish, protect intellectual property, or seek patents. - Indicate who will be able to use the data.
 If it is necessary to restrict access to certain communities or to apply a data sharing agreement, explain how and why.
 Explain what action will be taken to overcome or to minimise restrictions.

-We recognize that there are many reasons why data cannot be shared or made openly available.
-If you do not intend to make the data you've generated available to others, please provide justification for your decision.
-Restrictions should be minimized as much as possible.
-How will data for preservation be selected, and where data will be preserved long-term (for example a data repository or archive)?
+How will data for preservation be selected, and where data will be preserved longterm?

-Indicate what data must be retained or destroyed for contractual, legal, or regulatory purposes.

-Indicate how it will be decided what data to keep.
-Describe the data to be preserved long-term and consider how this data will be curated and preserved beyond the lifetime of the grant.
-Indicate where the data will be deposited, preferably in a trusted repository.
+- Indicate what data must be retained or destroyed for contractual, legal, or regulatory purposes. - Indicate how it will be decided what data to keep.
+Describe the data to be preserved long-term. - Explain the foreseeable research uses (and/ or users) for the data. - Indicate where the data will be deposited.

-Explain the foreseeable research uses (and/ or users) for the data.

-Indicate where the data will be deposited.
 If no established repository is proposed, demonstrate in the data management plan that the data can be curated effectively beyond the lifetime of the grant.
 It is recommended to demonstrate that the repositories policies and procedures (including any metadata standards, and costs involved) have been checked.